MurmurationsNetwork/MurmurationsDocumentation/docs/faqs/general.md

 # General FAQs

-## What is the Murmurations Protocol?
+## What is the Murmurations protocol?

-The Murmurations Protocol, which we also just call Murmurations, is a standardised, open source set of rules designed to enable decentralised, interoperable data sharing and aggregation.
+The Murmurations protocol, which we also just call Murmurations, is a standardised, open source set of rules designed to enable decentralised, interoperable data sharing and aggregation.
 Murmurations uses existing standards such as [JSON-Schema](https://json-schema.org/) to help people, projects and organisations discover each other and share data across platforms and between networks.
 The ultimate aim of Murmurations is to accelerate the global transition to the [regenerative economy](https://capitalinstitute.org/8-principles-regenerative-economy/).

 ## What can I do with Murmurations?